avocadoge/avocadoge.github.io/index.md

 For years we have heard how Avocados are keeping us poor.

-This is your chance to become rich in nutrients, by combining the protein packed nature of avocado with the meme nature of doge.
+Become rich in nutrients, by combining the protein packed nature of avocado with the meme nature of doge.

 ## Tokenomics

 * 💵 Many tokens (100 Trillion).
 * 😮 Much wow.
 * 🍞 Some served with toast and burnt (30% Avo On Toast)
-* 💧 Liquidity provided to Pancakeswap at launch (58%)
+* 💧 Liquidity provided to Pancakeswap at launch (63%)
-* 🤝 Dev team retains only 10% for future development and partnerships
+* 🤝 5% retained for future development and partnerships

 ## Features